Fertility & Gynaecology

 What we do…

-We discuss how we perform the internal scan with you and ensure you don’t have any allergies to latex.
+We discuss how we perform the internal scan and and what it entails.
 The scan is only performed with your consent.

 The size, shape and appearance of the uterus and the thickness of the lining of the endometrium will be measured and assessed along with the ovaries.
 If you are having fertility treatment and need to know your follicle count we will also measure and report how many follicles are present.
 We also assess the adnexa/ pelvic area to ensure there are no cysts, masses or free fluid.